Energy

 Dynamic usage

-Some devices' power usage depend on their configuration.
-For example, Nanoleaf light panels let the user add more panels to the system.
+The power usage of some devices depends on their configuration.
+For example, Nanoleaf light panels let the user add more panels to the system, increasing the total energy consumption of the device.

 In these kind of scenarios you need to add the measure_power capability with the approximated: true flag as capability option.
 Then programmatically calculate and update the measure_power value yourself.